Import PSDs

 With the default settings, ArtMeshes on import are created with a 1 pixel margin relative to the layer size.

-You can change margins by setting them before import.
+You can change the width of the margins by making the following setting before importing PSDs.

 Open the [File] menu -> [Environment settings].